 Hello March and welcome back, tornado season.
 Our peak tornado season is March, April, and May, but we can see tornadoes any time during the year.
 Tennessee is a part of Dixie Alley.

 When I was 3, a tornado came through and did quite a bit of damage.
-I do not consciously remember anything about it, but subconsciously I think I must.
+I don’t consciously remember anything about it, but subconsciously I think I must.

 It had to have been very frightening to wake up out of a sound sleep in the middle of the night and have the whole family huddled in a hallway while a freight train was blowing through overhead.

-I cannot decide if March came in like a lion or a lamb.
+I can’t decide if March came in like a lion or a lamb.

 It rained all day, and we had localized flooding, so maybe a lion.